tomimick/restpie3/README.md

 temporary instances.

-Now the COOL thing in the dev mode here is that we are using Docker volumes to map a local `py` folder containing the python source files to `pylocal` folder inside the Docker instance.
+Now the COOL thing in the dev mode here is that we are using Docker volumes to map a local root folder containing all source files to `/app/` folder inside the Docker instance.
 This makes it possible to use any local file editor to edit the python sources and when a file is saved, the server inside the Docker instance reloads itself automatically!